Eliminating Sharp Minima from SGD with Truncated Heavy-tailed Noise: Introduction

 Figure~\ref{fig histograms} (Left, Middle) clearly illustrates these points with the histograms of the sample trajectories of SGDs.
 Note first that SGDs with light-tailed gradient noise---(c) and (d) of Figure~\ref{fig histograms} (Left, Middle)---never manages to escape a (sharp) minimum regardless of gradient clipping.
 In contrast, SGDs with heavy-tailed gradient noise---(a) and (b) of Figure~\ref{fig histograms} (Left, Middle)---easily escapes from local minima.
 Moreover, there is a clear difference between SGDs with gradient clipping and without gradient clipping.
 In (a) of Figure~\ref{fig histograms}~(Left), SGD without gradient clipping spends a significant amount of time at each of all four local minima ($\{m_1, m_2, m_3, m_4\}$), although it spends more time around the wide ones ($\{m_2, m_4\}$) than the sharp ones ($\{m_1, m_3\}$).
 On the other hand, in (b) of Figure~\ref{fig histograms}~(Left), SGD with gradient clipping not only escapes from local minima but also avoids sharp minima ($\{m_1, m_3\}$) almost completely.
-This means that if we stop training SGD at an arbitrary time point, it is almost guaranteed that it won't be at a sharp minimum, effectively eliminating sharp minima from its training trajectories.
-Behind these phenomena is the different scaling of first exit times from different attraction fields with different widths.
-Figure \ref{fig histograms} (Right) demonstrates that Theorem \ref{theorem first exit time} (the dashed lines) accurately predicts the first exit times.
+This means that after we run SGD for long enough (more precisely, the required run length $t/\eta^\beta$ is of polynomial order; see Theorem \ref{thm main paper eliminiate sharp minima from trajectory}), it is almost guaranteed that it won't be at a sharp minimum, effectively eliminating sharp minima from its training trajectories.